event-catalog/eventcatalog/README.md

 Interested in collaborating with us?
 Our offerings include dedicated support, priority assistance, feature development, custom integrations, and more.

-Find more details on our [enterprise plan](https://eventcatalog.dev/enterprise).
+Find more details on our [services page](https://eventcatalog.dev/services).

 # Looking for v1?